With the new generation anchors, a bigger anchor is not always better.

 New generation anchors are designed and built to dive deep.
 If you choose to use a new generation anchor that is too big for your boat you are diminishing the ability of your anchor to dive deep enough to hold your boat the way it was designed.

-An anchor that is not buried deeply and dragging its chain with it might encounter three main issues:
+An anchor that is not buried deeply and dragging its chain with it might encounter a few issues:

 - An unburied shank will not act as a vertical fluke which may reduce the resistance of the anchor to yawing.